aakinsan/gpgdg-cli/README.md

 > [!NOTE]
 >
 > All flags are mandatory with the exception of --output_path, --bucket and --version for decrypt operations.
-> You must specify either a bucket name or output path to store decrypted file.
+> You must specify either a bucket name or output path to store the decrypted file.
 > --version number is optional and defaults to the version 1 secret if not specified.